UlisesAlexanderAM/skillventory/docs/index.md

 [Source code](https://github.com/UlisesAlexanderAM/Personal-inventory)

 Originally a web app to use as a personal inventory.
-Now an API to use create and manage a personal inventory.
+Now an API to use, create, and manage a personal inventory.

 ???+ info "What's a personal inventory?"
-    In this case a personal inventory is a set of skills, knowledge and competences that a person has or is interested in obtain.
+     In this case a personal inventory is a set of skills, knowledge and competences that a person has or is interest in obtain.

 This project primary focus is as a self-hosted API for experimentation and personal use but as I don't want to delimitate the user, I add a dockerfile and a compose